Nutlope/notesGPT/README.md

 </a>

 <p align="center">
   Generate action items from your notes in seconds.
-Powered by Convex, Together.ai, and Replicate.
+Powered by Convex, Together.ai, and Whisper.
 </p>

 <p align="center">